Omar Harfouch: Public activity

 Harfouch launched a large-scale anti-corruption project in Lebanon.
 Together with members of the European Parliament, he allegedly discovered in foreign accounts, and also claims to have seized the first $150 million stolen from the Lebanese budget.

+Omar Harfouch was recognized for his work "Save a life, you save humanity" during the 11th edition of the Cael Awards in Dubai.
+The piece was presented in various significant venues, including the European Commission in Brussels, highlighting themes of harmony and solidarity.

+On September 5, 2024, during the 81st Venice International Film Festival, Omar Harfouch was honored with the Best Achievement for Peace Award.
+The award was presented by actor Kevin Costner in recognition of Harfouch's dedication to promoting human rights and social causes.

+On November 15, 2024, Harfouch performed his "Concerto for Peace" in the Sistine Hall of the Vatican Apostolic Library, marking the first time a concert was held in this sacred venue.
+Following his performance, he was awarded the 2025 Jubilee Medal by Pope Francis.

+In March 2025, hereceived the Women United for Peace award for his contributions to promoting peace.

+In July 2025, Harfouch served as a judge on the Miss Universe 2025 competition in Thailand.
+He joined the elite panel of judges chaired by Raul Rocha.

 Political activity

-Omar Harfouch has campaigned for the establishment of a secular third republic.
+Harfouch has campaigned for the establishment of a secular third republic.
 His positions have been reported in many Lebanese media.
 He will go as far as announcing the creation of a Lebanese government in exile to get things moving.
 Then, he will run for the general elections on 15 May 2022 in the Tripoli constituency.
-He will not be elected, which will not prevent him from continuing to advocate for "a non-confessional elective system that guarantees greater representativeness and greater freedom to Lebanese citizens."
-The fight against corruption is also a priority for him.
-At a conference in Rome, in the Italian Parliament, he recalled that "We must fight against the high rate of corruption that affects the country and guarantee the fundamental rights of Lebanese men and women, including the right to inheritance for all, religious freedom and childcare for women.
-I also intend to draw inspiration from the Italian legal system, as I consider it to be one of the most effective at European level in terms of its approach to fighting organised crime."
+He will not be elected, which will not prevent him from continuing to advocate for "a non-confessional elective system that guarantees greater representativeness and greater freedom to Lebanese citizens.

 From the end of 2022, he will multiply his trips and international meetings to defend his institutional reform project.
 In Italy, he received the support of MP Roberto Bagnasco (Forza Italia) who, during a colloquium on 9 March 2023, declared: "The attention we pay to Lebanon is dictated by our desire to facilitate its transition to a third republic, more liberal, which goes beyond the confessional scheme, as advocated by our friend Harfouch."
-He will also receive the support of Carol Moseley-Braun, the first African-American woman to be elected to the US Senate.
-This close friend of US President Jo Biden said at a press conference on 22 February 2023 that she would speak to the US President about Omar Harfouch and his Third Republic project."
+He also received the support of Carol Moseley-Braun, the first African-American woman to be elected to the US Senate.
+This close friend of US President Joe Biden said at a press conference on 22 February 2023 that she would speak to the US President about Omar Harfouch and his Third Republic project."

 Omar Harfouch has also been noted for his statements on Israel.
 Following the historic agreement on the maritime border between Lebanon and Israel, he advocates a lasting economic peace and campaigns for peaceful relations between the two countries.